Hopding/pdf-lib/README.md

 3. Use your new clone going forward
 4. Reopen your unmerged PRs using your new clone

-See [this stackoverflow answer](https://stackoverflow.com/a/48268766) for a great, in depth explanation of what a git history rewrite entails.
+See this [StackOverflow answer](https://stackoverflow.com/a/48268766) for a great, in depth explanation of what a git history rewrite entails.

 ## License